Skip to main content

 By Andrew Whyte

-Are you planning to meet with a landscape designer soon?
+Are you planning to meet with a landscape designer or landscape architect soon?
 Do you know what to expect during your consultation with them?
-Do you know the most important questions to ask them to make sure you get the most out of your meeting?
+Do you know the most important questions to ask to make sure you get the most out of your meeting?
 Do you have clear expectations in your mind of what you wish to achieve from your discussions?

 Having had literally hundreds and hundreds of design consultations with prospective clients over the past 30 years, we are very experienced in how these consultations tend to run.

-We'd like to share our experience with you in this article to help you get the most out of your consultation (whoever you might be having it with).
+We'd like to share our experience with you in this article to help you get the most benefit from your consultation (whoever you might be having it with).
 Hopefully, it will be the beginning of a fruitful path that leads you to your ideal garden.

-Whichever landscape designer or landscape architect you will be meeting with, there are a few simple steps you can take to ensure you are properly prepared for your initial consultation so that you will get the most out of it.
+Whoever you are meeting with, there are a few simple steps you can take to ensure you are properly prepared for the session.

 These steps include:

-Taking a few moments to read this article is probably the best preparation you can do for your meeting because it will give you a clearer understanding of what to expect.
+Take a minute to read this article to help you prepare for your meeting because it will give you a clearer understanding of what to expect.

-Not surprisingly, the consultation is your chance to get to know the designer better too.
-We strongly recommend that you use the session to assess them for their skill set, experience and ultimately whether you feel that you gel with them.
+The consultation therefore is your chance to get to know the designer better too.
+We strongly recommend that you use the session to assess the designer for their skill set, experience and ultimately whether you feel they are the right 'fit' for you.
 Do you feel comfortable working with them on your new garden?

 Conversely, the designer will also be using the session to feel you out as well.
 They will be asking themselves "Are these people a good fit for what I do?" or perhaps "Could I see myself working with them on their new garden?".

-The initial consultation is very much a discovery session for both sides to discover more about each other.
+The initial consultation is very much a discovery session for both sides to find out more about each other.

 Knowing what to ask